LaurentSouefConsulting/jquery.zoom-svg/README.md

 	<link rel="stylesheet" type="text/css" href="../dist/zoom-svg.min.css">
 ```

-In the HTML File, create a container div with the class zoom-svg-container.
+In your HTML File, create a div container with the class zoom-svg-container.
 Add your svg inside.
 Make sure the SVG contains a viewBox otherwise it won't work.
-Add 3 divs for the zoom-in, zoom-out and zoom-rst as described below.
+Add 3 divs for the zoom-in, zoom-out and zoom-rst buttons as described below.

 ```sh
 	<div class="zoom-svg-container">